Merrylands: Religious buildings

 There is also a Heritage Catholic Micro-Cathedral in honour of Saint Raphael the Arch-Angel on the corner of Warwick Road and Merrylands Road, which was not only the first and only Church in Merrylands but also one of the most uniquely designed in Western Sydney being a conventional-modern-neo-Gothic design.
-The Church of St Raphael was conceived by Fr.
-Valerijan Jenko, OFM, OAM then soon to be completed and consecrated in 1973, by assistant bishop Dr. Stanislav Lenič from Ljubljana, Slovenija (previously Yugoslavia).
+The Church of St Raphael was conceived by Valerijan Jenko then soon to be completed and consecrated in 1973, by assistant bishop Dr. Stanislav Lenič from Ljubljana, Slovenija (previously Yugoslavia).
 The next building project was the church hall.
 Completed in 1983 the hall became the centre of lively cultural activities.

 Parks

 Central Gardens

 With an entry Merrylands Road and Paton Street along the Cumberland Highway this nature reserve has kangaroos, emus, birdlife and waterfalls around the lake.
 Pinnaroo (Paton Street) and Yarrabee (Merrylands Road) can be hired for the day from Cumberland Council for a fee.
 Access is by road or bus from Merrylands Station and is a route of the Liverpool to the Parramatta Transitway.